life4/deal/docs/details/contracts.md

-# More about writing contracts
+# More on writing contracts

 ## Simplified signature